mertun99/mertun99/README.md

 ## I would love to learn more about these fields.

-I am currently completing Harvard’s CS50: Introduction to Artificial Intelligence, I'm building technical skills in Python, C, SQL, and full-stack web development.
+I am currently completing Harvard’s CS50: Introduction to Artificial Intelligence, I'm building technical skills in Python, C, SQL, AI & ML and full-stack development.

 ## Skills